I’m sitting in the airport lounge, waiting to board my flight to Budapest.

 I’m determined to avoid all them and arrive to my destination looking all fresh and glowy.
 You feel the same, don’t you?

-If you’re curious to know how I do it, here are my secrets to take care of your skin on both short and long haul plane flights:
+If you’re curious to know how I do it, here’s how take care of your skin on both short and long haul plane flights:

 Step 1: Fight Dehydration